-- 01 Inertia and organizational resistance often leading to simply "copy and paste" legacy processes from SAP ERP Central Component (ECC), the previous generation of SAP's ERP software, into S/4HANA.
-As a result, they miss opportunities for greater efficiency and productivity by redesigning business processes leveraging the innovations of S/4HANA. - 02 Thinking of S/4HANA as simply SAP ECC with the addition of the Fiori user interface.
-This means they forego benefits such as real-time analytics and new process innovations such as demand-driven MRP or central finance. - O3 At the other extreme, treating the move to S/4HANA as a new "from scratch" ERP implementation, rather than leveraging the S/4HANA best practices library and SAP Model Companies or similar preconfigured industry solutions provided by SAP's implementation partners.
-This incurs unnecessary cost and effort, which can be substantial based on the complexity of the customer environment, the number of instances they run, and the scope of languages, geographies and business processes involved. - O4 Underestimating the impact of change management and training requirements.
+- Inertia and organizational resistance often leading to simply "copy and paste" legacy processes from SAP ERP Central Component (ECC), the previous generation of SAP's ERP software, into S/4HANA.
+As a result, they miss opportunities for greater efficiency and productivity by redesigning business processes leveraging the innovations of S/4HANA. - I Thinking of S/4HANA as simply SAP ECC with the addition of the Fiori user interface.

+This means they forego benefits such as realtime analytics and new process innovations such as demand-driven MRP or central finance. - I At the other extreme, treating the move to S/4HANA as a "from scratch" new ERP implementation, rather than leveraging the S/4HANA best practices library and SAP Model Companies or similar preconfigured industry solutions provided by SAP's implementation partners.
+This incurs unnecessary cost and effort, which can be substantial based on the complexity of the customer environment, the number of instances they run, and the scope of languages, geographies and business processes involved.

+management and training requirements.

 Even existing ECC customers are facing challenges in convincing their business process owners to adopt S/4HANA innovations and move to standard processes rather than highly customized legacy ECC systems.